Industrial prototype: from proto to production in R&D

 • Typical deliverable: test report, risk assessment, proof of concept

-Caution: it is a mistake to think that each hardware cycle must end with a physical object.
+Caution: it is a mistake to think that each hardware cycle must end with a finished object.
 The goal is real project progress, not mere indicators (“literature review done”, “material ordered”).
 Valid deliverables in non-IT agile and R&D project management include: test reports, risk assessments, technical validations, maturity levels achieved.

 Compare agile methods for industry | SAFe in industry: limitations and alternatives

-SolidScrum is the method developed by SolidCreativity for applying Scrum to R&D and industrialisation projects.
-It integrates hardware-specific requirements and addresses the challenges of uncertain projects in early stages:
+SolidScrum is SolidCreativity's adaptation of Scrum (originally designed for software) to R&D and industrialisation projects.
+SolidScrum integrates hardware-specific requirements and addresses the challenges of uncertain projects in early stages:

 Adapted roles